vhelin/wla-dx/doc/asmdiv.rst

 The fields can be put in any order.
 Any omitted fields are set to the ``.EMPTYFILL`` value (``$00`` by default).
-Any data-defining directive can be used within .DSTRUCT, as long as it does not exceed the size of the data it is being defined for.
+Any data-defining directive can be used within ``.DSTRUCT``, as long as it does not exceed the size of the data it is being defined for.
 The only exception is .DSTRUCT itself, which cannot be nested.